 For many the pregnancy journey doesn’t begin when you find out you’re pregnant, it takes place when you decide you are ready to be a parent.
-Here at The Evewell we understand the difficulty that can come with conceiving a baby.
-However, there are ways to increase your fertility of which you can read all about here.
-If lifestyle alterations and a year of trying hasn’t worked, we recommend investing your fertility by booking a consultation with a fertility clinic.
-There are a plethora of options to help you conceive, shown by the amazing fertility success rates we have at The Evewell.
+Here at The Evewell, we understand the difficulty that can come with conceiving a baby.
+However, there are ways to increase your fertility which you can read all about here.
+If lifestyle alterations and a year of trying haven’t worked, we recommend investing in your fertility by booking a consultation with a fertility clinic.
+There are a plethora of options to help you conceive, as shown by the amazing fertility success rates we have at The Evewell.

 What is an embryo?

 Fertilisation occurs when a sperm cell enters a mature egg cell.
 The DNA from these two cells combine, forming a zygote.
 The zygote repeatedly divides into smaller embryonic cells.

 Once the embryo contains 12 to 16 cells, it is called a morula.
 About four days after fertilisation, the morula moves towards the inside of the uterus and develops a fluid pocket called a blastocele, forming a pocket of fluid surrounded by cells.
 The embryo is now called a blastocyst.

 About six days after fertilization, the blastocyst typically attaches to the uterine lining and over the next few days burrows through the endometrium so that it can take nutrients from its surroundings.